tisan-das/tisan-das.github.io/_posts/2023-06-04-Intro-to-Design-Pattern.md

 ![](../images/system-design-case-study/visitor.png)

 The visitor pattern discussed here provides a way to allow an open-ended number of algorithms for a specific problem.
-This is most suitable where the context object ie. the object on which algorithms are applied having a stable structure and prone to very less changes.
+This is most suitable where the context object ie. the object on which algorithms are applied having a stable structure and prone to less changes.

 ### References:
 1. Design Patterns: Elements of Reusable Object-oriented Software